Moorepay tackles discrimination claim head on

 This case highlights a number of Employment Law services Moorepay is able to provide and the benefits of having an intendent FCA Regulated Legal Expenses Insurance policy supporting your business.
 Overall, a fantastic result for the Trust and Moorepay, but not so fantastic for the ex-employee!

-If you need help or advice on any aspect of payroll or HR, contact us to find out how we can support your business.
+If you need help or advice on any aspect of payroll or HR, book a consultation to find out how we can support your business.